ibm-cloud-docs/containers/cs_subnets.md

     ```
     {: screen}

-2. If you can't remember which zone the VLAN is in, you can run `ibmcloud ks vlans <zone>` to list the VLANs located in a zone.

-    ```
-    ibmcloud ks vlans dal10
-    ```
-    {: pre}

-    In this example, the `2234945` VLAN is in dal10.
-    ```
-    Getting VLAN list...
-    OK
-    ID        Name   Number   Type      Router         Supports Virtual Workers 2234947          1813     private   bcr01a.dal10   true
-    2234945          1618     public    fcr01a.dal10   true
-    ```
-    {: screen}

-3. [Create a cluster](cs_clusters.html#clusters_cli) by using the zone and VLAN ID that you identified.
+2. [Create a cluster](cs_clusters.html#clusters_cli) by using the VLAN ID that you identified.
 Include the `--no-subnet` flag to prevent a new portable public IP subnet and a new portable private IP subnet from being created automatically.

     ```
     ibmcloud ks cluster-create --zone dal10 --machine-type b2c.4x16 --no-subnet --public-vlan 2234945 --private-vlan 2234947 --workers 3 --name my_cluster
     ```
     {: pre}
+    If you can't remember which zone the VLAN is in for the `--zone` flag, you can check whether the VLAN is in a certain zone by running `ibmcloud ks vlans <zone>`.
+    {: tip}

-4. Verify that the cluster was created. **Note:** It can take up to 15 minutes for the worker node machines to be ordered, and for the cluster to be set up and provisioned in your account.
+3. Verify that the cluster was created. **Note:** It can take up to 15 minutes for the worker node machines to be ordered and for the cluster to be set up and provisioned in your account.

     ```
     ibmcloud ks clusters
     ```
     {: pre}

-    When the provisioning of your cluster is completed, the status of your cluster changes to **deployed**.
+    When your cluster is fully provisioned, the **State** changes to `deployed`.

     ```
     Name         ID                                   State      Created          Workers   Zone   Version